 The assigned social worker also indicates if there are any discretionary override reasons.
 A discretionary override is used to increase the risk level by one increment in any case where the assigned social worker feels the risk level set by the scales is too low.
 All overrides must be approved in writing by the supervisor.

-Note: Policy and Discretionary overrides should be used only in exceptional cases.
+Discretionary overrides should be used only in exceptional cases and cannot be used to lower the risk level.